Age Concern City of London is the New Charity for Older Residents of the City of London.

 The Memory Group meets on a Tuesday afternoon, and is a safe space for older people who may be experiencing memory difficulties, or who have a diagnosis of dementia, and their carers.

-Age Concern City of London operates throughout the City of London and its boundaries can be seen below, please click on the map for higher resolution:
+Age Concern City of London operates throughout the City of London and its boundaries can be seen below: